-Dr Yvonne Mackenzie will provide private orthodontic treatment to children over 10 years old and adults of any age.
-Treatment can usually start immediately, with a wide range of options and extra benefits.
+Dr Yvonne Mackenzie provides private orthodontic treatment to children over 10 years old and adults of any age.
+Treatment can usually start immediately, with a wide range of options and extra benefits;

-Fixed brace (train-track).
-The preferred option for children because it allows the orthodontist to be very precise about the position of the teeth, leading to excellent results and a lovely smile.
-Fixed braces in fun and funky colours are popular with children and teenagers.
+Fixed Appliance Therapy (train-track): The preferred option for children because it allows the orthodontist to be very precise about the position of the teeth, leading to excellent results and a lovely smile.
+Fixed braces come in fun and funky colours and are popular with children and teenagers.
 Adults however, may prefer tooth coloured studs that make a fixed brace almost invisible and more aesthetically pleasing.

-Removable brace.
-For minor corrections or for treating jaw discrepancies in children.
+Removable Appliance: For minor corrections or for treating jaw discrepancies in children.

-Functional brace.
-A removable brace that works on the upper and lower teeth at the same time.
+Functional Appliance: A removable brace that works on the upper and lower teeth at the same time.

-Retaining brace.
-You will usually be asked to wear a removable retaining brace for at least six months to prevent the teeth from drifting back to their old positions.
+Retaining Appliance: You will usually be asked to wear a removable retaining brace for at least six months to prevent the teeth from drifting back to their old positions.

 What will happen at your first appointment?

-Should you decide to go ahead, we will take x-rays and impressions (moulds) of your mouth.
+Should you decide to go ahead we will take x-rays, photographs and impressions (moulds) of your mouth.
 These help us to plan appropriate treatment and provide a useful before-and-after comparison once treatment is completed.

 A second appointment will then be arranged to discuss the diagnosis, agree a treatment plan and give you a clear idea of how long the treatment will take (up to 24 months, depending on the work that needs to be done) and how much it will cost.